pluma/routes-http/README.md

 Adds a route with the given path.
 The route will resolve to the given function, invoking it when the route is matched.

-If the route can not be resolved, a `404 Not Found` error will be raised.

 ## routes.addRoute(path:String, view:Object)

 Adds a route with the given path.
 The object is expected to have methods named after the HTTP methods supported by the view that will be invoked when the route is matched with the respective HTTP method.